JuliaLang/www.julialang.org/soc/projects/tooling.md

 A potential solution to this is to hook into function calls (users will most likely call a function with test inputs after writing it) and then use dynamically-available information, such as the output of `code_typed`, to find performance issues such as non-concrete types, use of global variables etc, and present these as lint warnings in the IDE.

 While static analysis has long been used as a tool for understanding and finding problems in code, the use of dynamically available information is unexplored (with the exception of tracing JIT compilers, which demonstrate the power of the concept).
 This project has plenty of interesting extensions and could have the most interesting long-term implications.

-## Support for ANSI codes in the console

-The Ink console has some nice features, including being able to display graphics and HTML inline.
-However, it could be useful to integrate some more terminal-esc features like support for ANSI colour codes.

 ## Workspace saving and loading